 Orbital Medicine, Inc (Richmond, VA) is a consulting firm established by Dr. Marsh Cuttino to assist in the development and testing of medical devices and concepts in the microgravity environment.
-Dr. Cuttino is Board Certified in Emergency Medicine and a Fellow of the American Academy of Emergency Medicine, and a Fellow of the American College of Emergency Physicians.
-He is a currently practicing Emergency Physician with EmCare.
-He is the Chairman of Emergency Medicine at the Henrico Doctors’ Hospitals.
+Dr. Cuttino is Board Certified in Emergency Medicine, a Fellow of the American Academy of Emergency Medicine, and a Fellow of the American College of Emergency Physicians.
+He is a currently practicing Emergency Physician with ApolloMD.
+He is the Chairman of Emergency Medicine at the five hospital Henrico Doctors’ Hospitals system.
 He has privileges at multiple hospitals in the metro Richmond, VA area.
-He is the Medical Director of three emergency departments: The Henrico Doctors’ Hospital Forest Emergency Department, the Hanover Emergency Center, and the West Creek Emergency Center.
+He is Medical Director of three emergency departments: The Henrico Doctors’ Hospital Forest Emergency Department, the Hanover Emergency Center, and the West Creek Emergency Center.

 Dr. Cuttino worked with NASA at the Kennedy Space Center from 1995 – 1998 at a medical support physician for launch and landing operations of the Space Shuttle, and participated in numerous disaster drills with NASA.

 In 1998 Dr. Cuttino participated in the Aerospace Medical Residency elective at the Johnson Space Center in Houston Texas, and completed a research project on micrometeoroid and orbital debris trauma during extra-vehicular activity.